Data Standards

 5. Chart of accounts and tagging

-5.1 Category codes
+5.1 Category codes (minimal chart of accounts)

 Governance MAY expand or refine the chart over time, but SHOULD preserve backwards compatibility where possible.